-Homes in Charlotte all come equipped with generous sized gardens and the town holds tight to a rural feel.
+Homes in Charlotte all come equipped with generous-sized gardens and the town holds tight to a rural feel.
 Outdoor activities are a key player in Williston, and with plenty of health and fitness amenities, there are no excuses not to be in tip-top condition when residing in Williston.
-Neat and tidy rural Jericho is a quaint and unchanging neighbourhood.
+Neat and tidy rural Jericho is a quaint and unchanging neighborhood.

 Other notable cities/towns include Essex, Colchester, Cornwall and Dummerston.

 The cost of living in Vermont is lower than some of the other states in New England, but it does exceed the national average.